MohammedNainia/Employee_Attrition_Analysis/README.md

 # HR_Analytics
-Project for Meriskills internship
+**Project for Meriskills Internship**

-# HR Analytics Project
+## HR Analytics Project

-I just completed a comprehensive HR Analytics report, focusing on employee attrition and its various influencing factors.
-This project delves into aspects such as environment satisfaction, job involvement, performance ratings, job satisfaction, and work-life balance.
+I recently completed a comprehensive HR Analytics project, focusing on employee attrition and various influencing factors such as environment satisfaction, job involvement, performance ratings, job satisfaction, and work-life balance.
+This project utilized both Power BI and Python for in-depth analysis.

-## What I Did
+### What I Did

 **Data Cleaning with Power Query:**
 - Deleted redundant columns